open-telemetry/opentelemetry-ebpf-profiler/tools/coredump/README.md

 In this variant we essentially make the kernel think that the target application crashed, causing the kernel to save a coredump for us.

-#### Setting the coredump filter
+#### Setting the coredump filter (optional)

 Coredumps normally contain only the anonymous and modified pages to save disk space.
+This is sufficient if the mapped in ELF files are available to the `coredump` utility to be bundled.
+This is the case if you run `./coredump new -core core` on the same machine where the core was generated, or if you supply `-sysroot` as a prefix to find the correct files.

-For our test cases, we want a full process memory dump that also contains the pages mapped into the process from the ELF files.
+If the above is not possible, the testing infrastructure has limited support to allow reading the ELF file data directly from the coredump.
+In this case a full process memory dump that also contains the pages mapped into the process from the ELF files is needed.

 To get a full process memory dump one has to set the [`coredump_filter`][filter] in advance by running: